-The eye is an important and one of the most complex sense organ that we humans are endowed with.
-It helps us in visualizing objects.
-We see objects only when light coming from them enters into our eyes.
-Hence it is important to understand the structure and working of a human eye.
-Let’s have a glance on human eye – it’s structure and functioning.
+The eye is an important and one of the most complex sensory organs that we humans are endowed with.
+It helps us in visualizing objects and also helps us in light perception, colour and depth perception.
+Besides, these sense organs are pretty much similar to cameras, and they help us see objects when light coming from outside enters them.
+That being said, it is quite interesting to understand the structure and working of the human eye.
+It also helps us in understanding how a camera actually functions.
+Let’s have a glance at the human eye – its structure and functions.

-A human eye is roughly a spherical ball.
+A human eye is roughly 2.3 cm in diameter and is almost a spherical ball filled with some fluid.
 It consists of the following parts:

 - Sclera: It is the outer covering, a protective tough white layer called the sclera (white part of the eye).

-- Iris: A dark muscular tissue and ring like structure behind the cornea are known as the iris.
-The color of iris actually indicates the color of the eye.
-Ex: A person with brown eyes have the brown iris.
+- Iris: A dark muscular tissue and ring-like structure behind the cornea is known as the iris.
+The colour of the iris actually indicates the colour of the eye.
+The iris also helps regulate or adjust exposure by adjusting the iris.

 - Pupil: A small opening in the iris is known as a pupil.
-Its size is controlled by the help of iris.
+Its size is controlled with the help of iris.
 It controls the amount of light that enters the eye.

 - Lens: Behind the pupil, there is a transparent structure called a lens.
 By the action of ciliary muscles, it changes its shape to focus light on the retina.
-It becomes thinner to focus distant objects and becomes thicker to focus nearby objects.
+It becomes thinner to focus on distant objects and becomes thicker to focus on the nearby objects.

 - Cones: Cones are the nerve cells that are more sensitive to bright light.
-They help in detailed central and color vision.
+They help in detailed central and colour vision.

 - Rods: Rods are the optic nerve cells that are more sensitive to dim lights.
 They help in peripheral vision.

-Stay tuned with BYJU’S to learn more about human eye, structure of human eye and much more with the interactive videos.
+Stay tuned with BYJU’S to learn more about other concepts of Physics with interactive videos.